mrbradysyr/ern-ansible-systemd/README.md

 ## Install

-Places these .path and .service files into /etc/systemd/system
+Place the .path and .service files into /etc/systemd/system

 ## Enable

-Use systemctl enable to active paths.
+Use "systemctl enable" to active paths.
 Service files are run when paths are activated